unraed/unraed.github.io/docs/DialogueTree/Documentation/PluginSettings.md

 ## Default Dialogue Controller Settings
 The following settings apply specifically to the default BP_BasicDialogueController, which uses them as configuration options.

+### Default Minimum Play Time
+The default minimum play time (in seconds) for a speech in dialogue.
+Can be overridden on individual speeches.

 ### Dialogue Widget Type
 The type of dialogue display widget that the controller will use to present dialogue to the user.
 Only valid widgets, implementing BI_SimpleDialogueDisplay will be selectable.